yogeshbdeshpande/arm-c2pa/requirements/SYSTEM.md

 9. System MUST be able to identify itself to a Registration Authority

 10. System MUST be able to insert Attestation Verdict inside the Certificate Signing Request

+11. System MUST have a on Device TSA, seperate HW managing the TimeStamp.
+Seperate management of TimeStamp

+What if the Content Generator is in Cloud, then it is required in Cloud as well!!

+TSA Policy on the Certificate Policy...